Microsoft 365 Business Basic 2026 UK Price (July £/user)

 - Orphaned add-ons such as standalone Power BI, Visio, or Project licences that duplicate capabilities already included in higher-tier plans.

 A thorough licence audit typically saves 10-20% on Microsoft 365 spend before the price increase even takes effect.
+Our Microsoft 365 support team runs these audits every week.

 Right-Size by Role